This post was written in the spring and summer of 2022. I stopped working on it, subject to corrections, August 19, 2022.

 What about elderly or immunocompromised people, who have been at some risk of major Covid illness even if they’re vaccinated?
 Different people will make different decisions, and that’s OK.
 Severely immunocompromised people — like those who have received organ transplants or are actively receiving cancer treatment — have reason to be extra cautious.
 For otherwise healthy older people, on the other hand, the latest data may be encouraging enough to affect their behavior. … Before Omicron, a typical vaccinated 75-year-old who contracted Covid had a roughly similar risk of death — around 1 in 200 — as a typical 75-year-old who contracted the flu. … Omicron has changed the calculation.
 Because it is milder than earlier versions of the virus, Covid now appears to present less threat to most vaccinated elderly people than the annual flu does.
 The flu, of course, does present risk for the elderly.
 And the sheer size of the Omicron surge may argue for caution over the next few weeks.
 But the combination of vaccines and Omicron’s apparent mildness means that, for an individual, Covid increasingly resembles the kind of health risk that people accept every day.David Leonhardt, New York Times Morning Newsletter, January 5, 2022, Omicron Is Milder

-The medical/scientific view was cautious.
+The medical/scientific view was more cautious about Omicron.
+Within a few months, other Omicron lineages were recognized.
 A web page published by Johns Hopkins University discussed breakthough infections of omicron variants, and the known risks:

 A variant of concern has been observed to be more infectious, and is more likely to cause breakthrough infections or reinfections in those who are vaccinated or previously infected.
 These variants are more likely to cause severe disease, evade diagnostic tests, or resist antiviral treatment.
 Alpha, beta, gamma, delta and omicron variants of the SARS-CoV-2 coronavirus are classified as variants of concern.